The On-Going Safety of Home Delivered Meal Kits

 For example: When you are at 0 feet/meters altitude water boils at 212 degrees F or 100 degrees C. But, at 1,000 feet/305 meters it boils at the lower temperature of 210 degrees F or 98.9 C.

 The temperature keeps decreasing as altitude increases.
-Research the temperature for your town's altitude before you calibrate a thermometer.
+Research the boiling and freezing point temperatures for your town's altitude before you calibrate a thermometer.

 Attention to the Meal Kit Delivery Vendors!